12 Principles for Climate-Centric Behavior Change Communications

 Exercise: Let’s vet each of our sustainability initiatives to see how hassle-free it is for a representative resident of the community.
 Are there ways that we can make any of these processes slightly less cumbersome?
 Recognizing that some of these green initiatives are heavy lifts — in terms of time or money spent — are there ways in which we can offset some of the hassle with positive reinforcement?

-Since not everyone considers themselves an environmentalist, how we do tap into and resonate with other identities that might be attracted to our climate policies?
+Since not everyone considers themselves an environmentalist, how do we tap into and resonate with other identities that might be attracted to our climate policies?
 When we think of the myriad ways in which our communities self-identify, what are the principles that matter to these different identities?
 Parents, for example, would have, as part of their identity as guardians, a desire to keep their children safe from harm and to provide for their household.
 In that one sentence, we’ve covered health, security and economics.
 Are we mindful of this when messaging and mobilizing on our climate initiatives?
 And in the words of Ideas42, how do we “prime positive identities to encourage socially beneficial actions”?

 Exercise: If we were to do a scan or audit of our climate and sustainability communication vehicles (printed materials, speeches, websites, social media, etc.), how are we being mindful of our community’s many identities and how are we tailoring our message to be respectful of and resonant with these worldviews?
 Ultimately, we want everyone to see our work and connect with it.
 That means we’ll want any and all of our behavior change-related communications to be super sensitive to the identities that are coming to our events, our websites and our action requests.
 Let’s make sure they see themselves in our work.